tinloof/sanity-kit/packages/sanity-studio/README.md

 ### Enabling internationalization

-The `i18n` option can be used to support filtering pages by a `locale` field and displaying internationalized URLs.
+The `i18n` option can be used to support filtering pages by a `locale` field and display internationalized URLs.

 When page creation is enabled, the currently selected `locale` is also used as an initial value to create new pages.

+Pathnames are automatically validated to be unique accros locales.

 https://github.com/tinloof/sanity-kit/assets/10447155/ba962e75-3158-44fb-9593-0360fc631fde

 ```tsx
 import { pages } from "@tinloof/sanity-studio";